 Purchased in 2018 to promote economic development and employment opportunities, East Lothian Council is working to understand the full potential of the former Cockenzie Power Station, a 200-acre site.
 Our priority is to secure an outcome which supports the local economy and contributes to enhancing vibrant neighbouring communities.

-Reducing inequalities and raising the attainment gap is a key priority for our council.
+Reducing inequalities and improving attainment and closing the gap are key priorities for our Council.
 We aim to provide the best education service in Scotland through a relentless focus on inclusion, achievement, ambition and progress for all.
-While attainment and our positive destination results remain higher than the national average, we are committed to giving all of our children and young people the best start; working together to nurture them and helping them to achieve their potential.
+We have a relentless focus on giving all of our children and young people the best start; working together to nurture them and helping them to achieve their potential.

-We have six secondary and 34 primary schools across the county, with specialist provision supporting over 100 children and young people.
-A multi-million pound programme of modernisation, expansion and new build is underway to develop education spaces that benefit East Lothian’s learners and communities.
-In total, £43m has been dedicated to the expansion and refurbishment of a range of facilities, including work to accommodate the increase in funded early years’ hours.
-East Lothian’s newest primary school is currently under construction at Letham Mains in Haddington.
+We have six secondary and 34 primary schools across the county, with specialist provisions attached to our mainstream schools that support children and young people with additional support needs.
+A multi-million pound programme of modernisation, expansion and improvement of the learning estate is underway to develop education spaces that benefit East Lothian’s learners and communities.
+In total, £43m has been dedicated to the expansion and refurbishment of a range of facilities, including work to accommodate the expansion of early learning and childcare.
+In addition, East Lothian’s newest primary school at Letham Mains in Haddington opens this year.